HaedronResearch/TimeBars.jl/RATIONALE.md

 Currently, I use the same method of setting constraints for data fields as index fields.
 That is to have some `isvalid` methods that check for the existence of accessor methods.
 Using isvalid to assert constraints is imperfect in general.
 While it is only one line, the user has to remember to include it after defining their type.
 In practice, the requirements for concrete bars are simple and straightforward so it is hard to get implementation wrong in any case.

-The bigger issue is that including data field constraints in the abstract type tree makes is not an orthogonal design.
+The bigger issue is that including data field constraints in the abstract type tree makes it not an orthogonal design.
 There may be cases where we want the same data field constraints on different branches of the Bar type tree.
 This isnt a problem yet, but it easily can be.
 There are a few other ways to constrain fieldtypes of subtype bars.

  One way is to consider enforcing data field constraints in methods using trait dispatching.
 This is conceptually the cleanest and most flexible, but it would force user methods to be tied to some traits package (Julia has no official traits in Base or canonical traits methodology).